By Matt Murphy

 "I will be discussing it with my colleagues," Rosenberg told the News Service after a special Tax Fairness Commission, co-chaired by Rep. Jay Kaufman and Sen. Michael Rodrigues, recently included the graduated income tax among its recommendations.

 Rosenberg has been a sponsor of a graduated income tax constitutional amendment, but the measure must be approved by two consecutive legislative sessions to reach the statewide ballot and in recent years Senate President Therese Murray has not brought the proposal, or many others that are pending, forward for votes.
-Come January, however, it is expected that Rosenberg will be wielding the gavel during Constitutional Conventions.

 Asked about the Tax Fairness Commission including the graduated income tax in its final report - the panel voted 9-4 in favor of the idea, Rosenberg said, "I'm very excited about that."